 What Are The Benefits of Using Running Apps?

-As far as the science of fitness apps, they seem to British Journal of Sports Medicine “Do smartphone applications and activity trackers increase physical activity in adults?
+As far as the science of fitness apps, they seem to increase the amount that people exercise British Journal of Sports Medicine “Do smartphone applications and activity trackers increase physical activity in adults?
 Systematic review, meta-analysis and metaregression ” View Source , according to one meta-analysis.
 This is great, because exercise is good for you.
-Still, another smaller study found that some people might be primarily motivated by Information Technology & People “How the social dimension of fitness apps can enhance and undermine wellbeing: A dual model of passion perspective” View Source , rather than passion for the activity itself, which may not be as sustainable.
+Still, another smaller study found that some people might be primarily motivated by the social feedback they get from logging or sharing their workouts Information Technology & People “How the social dimension of fitness apps can enhance and undermine wellbeing: A dual model of passion perspective” View Source , rather than passion for the activity itself, which may not be as sustainable.
 Other experts note that running apps seem to encourage people to tie their self-worth to their running accomplishments, a recipe for heartache.
 In short: Running apps can be fun, but don’t let your running stats override your mental and physical health.

 - Available on iOS and Android